Insta360Develop/CameraSDK-Android/README.md

 ### Live

-You need to get supported resolution of the camrea for live by
+You need to get supported resolution of the camera for live by

 ```Java
 List<PreviewStreamResolution> supportedList = InstaCameraManager.getInstance().getSupportedPreviewStreamResolution(InstaCameraManager.PREVIEW_TYPE_LIVE);